minterpy-project/minterpy/CONTRIBUTING.md

 pytest
 ```

-from within the `minterpy` source directory.
+from within the Minterpy source directory.

 If you want to run the tests of a particular module,
 for instance the `multi_index_utils.py` module, execute: